mmistakes/made-mistakes-jekyll/_posts/2011-04-12-typography-urban-outfitters.md

   feature: UO11-spring-featured.jpg
   small: UO11-spring-340x100.jpg
   thumb: UO11-spring-thumb.jpg
-tags: [catalog, design, graphic design, typography, critique, Urban Outfitters, mistakes, readability]
+tags: [catalog, design, typography, critique, readability]
 ---

 I think it is very clear that the April 2011 *Urban Outfitters* catalog was more concerned with style and art direction than typography.
 Now, I'm not trying to weigh the implications of, or reasons for this.
 Being a designer who values legibility and hierarchy, this catalog sure is filled with a bunch of head scratching typographic choices.